kyma-project/istio/README.md

 To learn how to use the Istio module, read the documentation in the [user](./docs/user) directory.

-If you are interested in the detailed documentation of the module's design and technical details, check the [contributor](./docs/contributor/) directory.
+If you are interested in the detailed documentation of the module's design and technical aspects, check the [contributor](./docs/contributor/) directory.

 ### Contributing